In the Pink: Border collie wins Westminster agility contest

 He was at Westminster on Saturday with his first and so far most accomplished agility dog, a husky-border collie mix named Cote.

-If there were border collies, Shetland sheepdogs and golden retrievers by the dozens, there were also some far rarer dog, such as Valur the Saluki.
+If there were border collies, Shetland sheepdogs and golden retrievers by the dozens, there were also some far rarer dog s, such as Valur the Saluki.

 The leggy, ancient Middle Eastern hounds are fleet but known for independent-mindedness, so owner Christine Klein of Sharon, Vermont, makes sure to “keep it fun.”